Gay fitness for fabulous gay 40s

-We all know there’s a difference between straight fat and gay fat.
-The older we get, though, the harder it is to stay hard . . . our pecs, that is!
-We’ve mixed up our exercise regime, and it’s working, so we thought we’d share our five fitness tips for gay men in their 40s.
+There’s a difference between straight fat and gay fat.
+The older we get, the harder it is to stay hard . . . our pecs, that is!
+We’ve mixed up our exercise regime, and it’s working.
+So, we thought we’d share our five gay fitness tips for gay men in their 40s.

-It wasn’t long ago in the club-thumping 2000s when we could join our people in a shirtless display of diva-house abandon.
-We, then, became too old for that to be our primary form of merrymaking.
-Then, work and life happened and working out six days a week turned into working out six days a year.
+It wasn’t long ago in the club-thumping 2000s when we joined our people in a shirtless display of diva-house music abandon.
+As the decade waned, we became too old for that to be our main merrymaking.
+Work and life happened and working out six days a week turned into working out six days a year.

-We argue that most of us genXers (yes, we’re still here) have chosen our physical states.
-With advancements in technology and medicine and our greater understanding of anatomy and physiology, all of the sexy excuses we manufacture don’t negate the fact that many of us have no reason to let ourselves go.
+We argue that most of genXers (yes, there are more around than Millennials) have chosen our physical states.
+With advancements in technology and medicine and our greater understanding of anatomy and physiology, all the sexy excuses we manufacture don’t negate the fact that we have no reason to let ourselves go.

 We’re not clinging to the gay fitness of our 20s like an aging pop star.
-We just want to be in the top 20 percent of our cohort.
+We just want to be in the top 20% of our cohort.
 That’s why we only buy organic, fair trade and gluten-free food that never touches a peanut – or not.

 That’s, also, why we kicked our workout intensity up higher than we can kick our Sally O’Malley legs.
-It hasn’t been easy, but we see positive results.
+It hasn’t been easy, but we’ve seen positive results.

 Muscle weighs more than fat and bodies that weigh the same look better when they’re more muscle than fat.
-So, gain more muscle and don’t worry about having too much.
-For most men in their 40s, the latter’s not possible.
+So, gain more muscle and don’t worry about having too much (too much – phrase of much – an intolerable, impossible, or exhausting situation or experience).
+For most men in their 40s, too much isn’t possible when it comes to muscles.

 We’re doing high-impact weight training for one hour a day, four days a week.
 This is helping us gain muscle and muscle strength.
 We started with low weights and are now using medium to heavy weights.

 Because our legs are our biggest muscles, we’re lifting legs two of those four days a week.
 One day, we do arms and shoulders.
 The last day, we do lats and traps.
-We superset each exercise, so neither of us rests too long.
+We superset each exercise, so we never rest too long.

 In between each superset, we run as fast as we can on the treadmill for one minute and then walk slowly on the treadmill for another minute.
 This keeps our resting heart rate up during our one-hour, intense exercise.